CISCOMATTE/dr0id/README.md

-2021 - Dealer of Fine Arts and Design Thinking.
+2021 - **Recoleta Basset** Dealer of Fine Arts and Design Thinking.
 Contemporary Art / Köln - Bs As - Barcelona.
 Collectors Stories.
 Online Culture / Free to See / Free to Be